Tommyphung1/Movie_Anaylsis_for_Profit-/README.md

 **Authors**: Tommy Phung

 ## **Overview**
-Present business stakeholder with recommendations for the production of a movie that would lead to the most profitable movie.
-We will look at movie genre, popularity, production budget, domestic gross, foreign gross and director ranking.
+Microsoft is planning to start making movies.
+We will look at movie genres, popularity, production budget, domestic gross, foreign gross and director's movie rankings.
-The top movies are ranked and their genre are totaled to see if we can see a trend.
-The results shows a district popularity to action, adventure, sci-fi and fantasy as well as a poor performance to documentry, horror, thriller and comedy.  <br>
+The top movies are ranked and their genres are totaled to see if we can correlate genres and popularity.
+The results shows a distinct popularity to action, adventure, sci-fi and fantasy as well as a poor performance to documentry, horror, thriller and comedy.  <br>
 We created another measurement, ratios for production budget and their domestic gross and foreign gross.
-Strictly speaking, a ratio of over 1 is a net profit for the movie so I tried find the most optimal budget to garentee the highest likely profit, ie the greatest ratio.
+Strictly speaking, a ratio of over 1 is a net profit for the movie so movies with a ratio greater than one is condiered.
 Lastly, with the top movies from the previous data, we can determine the best director to produce the movie.
 IMDB provide the individual performance of the directors to see if they already have high performing movies from The Movie DB.
 Picking from the top rated directors will give another advangate for the movie success.

 ## **Business Understanding**
 1. What aspect of a movie are the most profitable